mosip/documentation/docs/Master-Data-Services-Functionality.md

 8. Responds with the appropriate message for the Machine decommissioned successfully
 9. In case of Exceptions, system triggers relevant error messages

-### D. Fetch all the List of Devices based on Device Type and Language Code
+### Fetch all the List of Devices based on Device Type and Language Code
 On receiving request to Fetch list of all Device with the requirement input parameter (Language Code and/or Device Type), the system Fetches all the Devices against the Language Code and/or Device Type as requested

 Refer below for the process: